JustECook/Digital-Clock/README.md

 # Digital-Clock
+Written in JavaScript
-A simple clock showing the current time.
+A simple 12 hour clock showing the current time.